Choosing Cannabis Products

 So how do you know how much of each cannabinoid is in the product you’re buying?
 Read on to learn how to understand the THC and CBD content listed on cannabis product labels.

-THC vs. Total THC and CBD vs. Total CBD
+Total THC and Total CBD

-While Licensed Producers may call out the cannabinoid content per unit or using another measurement, you’ll always find the THC and CBD content expressed on a product label in at least two ways — as “THC” and “CBD,” and “total THC” and “total CBD.”
-It’s important to know the difference:
+While Licensed Producers may call out the cannabinoid content per unit or using another measurement, you will find the THC and CBD content expressed on a product label as “total THC” and “total CBD.”
+These numbers refer to the levels of active cannabinoids when the cannabis is prepared for consumption.

 Not all cannabis has fully activated